LucasXavierChurchman/Sentiment-vs-Excitement/README.md

 ![alt text](https://github.com/LucasXavierChurchman/Capstone1/blob/master/images/CommentDensityCustomAfinn.png "defaultvcustomafinn")

-A hypothesis test for the difference in means on this data was performed, giving **p-val = 0.003**, which is significant at any reasonable alpha value and degrees of freedom
+A hypothesis test for the difference in means of this data was performed, giving **p-val = 0.003**, which is significant at any reasonable alpha value and degrees of freedom